gadget78/Evernode-Deploy-Monitor/README.md

 - uptime robot, can be found and signed upto here, https://uptimerobot.com/ you would need the paid version to get "heartbeat monitoring" to support the type this uses

-- uptime kuma, can be found on github, where there are simple install instructions, https://github.com/louislam/uptime-kuma this is the free open source, self host, of uptime robot follow install intsructions above, once created logins etc, you "add new monitor", selecting "push" monitor type, which is under the passive listing, fill in frendly name, use 1800 seconds (30 mins), then paste/use the "Push URL" in the .env file, as below
+- uptime kuma, can be found on GitHub, where there are simple install instructions, https://github.com/louislam/uptime-kuma this is the free open source, self host, of uptime robot follow install instructions above, once created logins etc, you "add new monitor", selecting "push" monitor type, which is under the passive listing, fill in friendly name, use 1800 seconds (30 mins), then paste/use the "Push URL" in the .env file, as below

-(you can use my wallet-managemt GUI to install and setup this also)
+(you can use my wallet-manager GUI to install and setup this also)

-once configured, you add the push URLs within the `push_addresses` section in the .env file, in a list form like you do in the `accounts` section. push_addresses, should ONLY incluse the URL and NOT the query, so DO NOT include the `?status=up&msg=OK&ping=` part of the URL, for example could look like this, http://192.168.0.100:3001/api/push/Cyn0DuXkVi where each line indexes and corrosponds to the accounts line. so the 1st listed URL in push_addresses will be used for the 1st listed account, and 2nd listed for 2nd account etc etc...
+once configured, you add the push URLs within the `push_addresses` section in the .env file, in a list form like you do in the `accounts` section. push_addresses, should ONLY include the URL and NOT the query, so DO NOT include the `?status=up&msg=OK&ping=` part of the URL, for example could look like this, http://192.168.0.100:3001/api/push/Cyn0DuXkVi where each line indexes and corresponds to the accounts line. so the 1st listed URL in push_addresses will be used for the 1st listed account, and 2nd listed for 2nd account etc etc...

 ## 5 monitor_claimreward

 the script will cycle through all accounts, and;
- - check to see if itis  registered on the "balance adjustment hook"
+ - check to see if it is  registered on the "balance adjustment hook"
  - if it is NOT registered, it will register, and move onto the next account
  - if the account is already registered, it will check the date that it can claim,
  - and if its eligible for any rewards, will claim them.